China New Year Celebration Tour (Small Group)

 After your flight lands in Beijing, your tour guide will be ready waiting at the arrival hall with a name plate and warm smile.
 Transfer to the your hotel for check-in and rest.

-This less-crowded section of the Great Wall is a about 2.5 hours' drive from downtown Beijing.
+You will visit the Mutianyu section of the Great Wall.
+This less-crowded section is a about 2.5 hours' drive from downtown Beijing.
 A cable car takes you to a good section (avoiding a very steep climb), where you can walk along the wall, through the watch towers and enjoy superb views as it snakes across the hills and mountains.
 We arrange a well deserved lunch near the Great Wall.

 In the morning, stroll around Tian’anmen Square – the world’s largest city square, before entering the Forbidden City.
 Home to 24 emperors over the past hundreds of years, this “city within a city” is a UNESCO World Heritage Site, and the best preserved ancient imperial architecture complex in the world.
 The magnificent palaces, intricate halls, courtyards and priceless exhibited treasures will impress you.